jrichardsz/spring-boot-heroku-example/README.md

-# Spring boot for heroku deployments
+# Spring boot templates

-This repo is a fast alternative  to deploy simple and complex spring boot apps in heroku platform.
+This repository is my box of ready to use spring boot templates

 # Getting Started